andrasg/telegraf-loxone/README.md

 ## Overview
 The plugin allows metrics to be collected by telegraf from Loxone.
 It uses a websocket connection to Loxone.
 All changes to the configured UUID's are captured, no aggregation is happening.

-Note, only numeric type UUID values are supported.
+> Note, only numeric type UUID values are supported.

-Note2, only those values will be captured that have the `Use in User Interface` checkbox set in Loxone Config.
+> Note2, Loxone miniserver only emits status updates for those values that have the `Use in User Interface` checkbox set in Loxone Config.
+To avoid cluttering your Loxone app UI, create a dedicated user for this plugin and set permissions as needed for this user.

 ## Installation